 You’ve probably heard the phrase “those two are polar opposites” when describing two people who are very different from each other—one an extrovert, the other an introvert; one energetic, the other quiet.
 Living with Bipolar Disorder is like having both those people living inside you, and they both show themselves at different times.
 That’s where the name ‘Bipolar Disorder’ comes from.

 Bipolar Disorder is a mental health condition characterised by extreme mood swings that include emotional highs (mania or hypomania) and lows (Depression).
 These mood swings can be severe and interfere with your daily life.
 Needless to say, Bipolar Disorder can be a very difficult condition to live with.
+While it can be a very difficult condition to live with, the right bipolar disorder treatment can make a significant difference in your life.

 Bipolar is characterised by two major types of symptoms: